Richard Marles

 18 February 2008

-# Identity # Mateship # Engagement with PNG
+# Identity # Geelong Development # Australia-PNG Relations

-• Advocates for Geelong to become a transport and logistics hub, leveraging infrastructure and promoting itself as a lifestyle city.
+• Advocates for Geelong to become a national transport and logistics hub, leveraging its existing infrastructure and skilled workforce.

-• Highlights the need for Australia to engage with Papua New Guinea (PNG), stressing it as a national interest and a responsibility to support its development.
+• Highlights the need for Australia to engage more with Papua New Guinea, stressing the importance of partnership and support amidst PNG's challenges.

 Read Full Speech